 4. Water Balance

 Breathing also causes some water loss.
-Each breath releases 300–400 mL of water daily as vapor.
+On average, a person loses 300–400 mL of water per day through respiration.

-In dry environments, your nose works harder to recapture water from the air you breathe out.
+In dry environments, your nose works harder to capture water from the air you exhale.
 The body also:

 - Adjusts breathing to reduce water loss